timotejroiko/tiny-discord/docs/WebsocketShard.md

 ### .close()

-Disconnect the shard.
+Gracefully disconnect the shard.
 The close event will not be fired on manual closure.

 **returns:** Promise\<void\>